DeepMET: Improving missing transverse momentum estimation with a deep neural network: The CMS detector

 \section{The CMS detector}

 The central feature of the CMS apparatus is a superconducting solenoid of 6\unit{m} internal diameter, providing a magnetic field of 3.8\unit{T}.
 Within the solenoid volume are a silicon pixel and strip tracker, a lead tungstate crystal electromagnetic calorimeter (ECAL), and a brass and scintillator hadron calorimeter (HCAL), each composed of a barrel and two endcap sections.
-Forward hadron (HF) calorimeters extend the pseudorapidity ($\eta$) coverage provided by the barrel and endcap detectors.
+Forward hadron (HF) calorimeters extend the pseudorapidity ($\eta$) coverage to high values ($|\eta|\leq5$) assuring very good hermeticity.
 Muons are detected in gas-ionization detectors embedded in the steel flux-return yoke outside the solenoid.
 A more detailed description of the CMS detector, together with a definition of the coordinate system used and the relevant kinematic variables, is reported in Ref.~\cite{Chatrchyan:2008zzk}.

 Events of interest are selected using a two-tiered trigger system.
 The first level, composed of custom hardware processors, uses information from the calorimeters and muon detectors to select events of interest at a rate of around 100\unit{kHz} within a fixed time interval of about 4\mus~\cite{CMS:2020cmk}.
 The second level, known as the high-level trigger, consists of a farm of processors running a version of the full event reconstruction software optimized for fast processing, and reduces the event rate to $\mathcal{O}$(1\unit{kHz}) before data storage~\cite{Khachatryan:2016bia,CMS:2024aqx}.